Herdomain/Log-Monitoring-Workflow/README.md

 ## 🚀 Future Improvements

+If I were to expand this project, I would:

 - Add real-time monitoring instead of scheduled checks
 - Use dynamic thresholds based on activity patterns
 - Include IP geolocation for better context